MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-integration.md

 ---

-# Microsoft Defender Advanced Threat Protection integration with Microsoft Cloud App Security
+# Microsoft Defender for Endpoint integration with Microsoft Cloud App Security

 [!INCLUDE [Banner for top of topics](includes/banner.md)]